Introduction

 Second, you can make use of our anonymous posting form (contact us for details).
 Your message will be reviewed BEFORE it is sent to the listserv, this is done to prevent spam and rude or inappropriate messages.
 This may cause a delay of several hours before the message is being circulated.

-Messages posted on OGELFORUM/OGEMID/YOUNG-OGEMID are personal and subject to "Chatham House rule", i.e. they can not be used outside the OGELFORUM/OGEMID/YOUNG-OGEMID discussion, made public with attribution or used to impugn the impartiality and independence of the discussants.
+Messages posted on OGELFORUM/OGEMID/YOUNG-OGEMID are personal and subject to "Chatham House rule", including they can not be used outside the OGELFORUM/OGEMID/YOUNG-OGEMID discussion, made public.
+See also 2.

-Before posting job adverts on the OGELFORUM/OGEMID/YOUNG-OGEMID listservs please contact the Moderator first.
-Any adverts require previous consent by the Moderator.
+Before posting job adverts on the OGELFORUM/OGEMID/YOUNG-OGEMID listservs please contact us first.
+Any adverts require previous consent by the Publisher.

 A subject line like "new book" is not very helpful.
 A good subject line makes life easier for everyone and will encourage people to read your message.
 We have a number of 'default' subject lines for certain topics: